Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-In Multiplayer tournaments, Opponents’ Average Match Points is defined as follows:
+In Multiplayer Tournaments, Opponents’ Average Match Points is defined as follows:

 $$ {\text{(MP  of opponent 1)} + \text{(MP of opponent 2)} + \text{...} + \text{(MP of opponent n)} \over n} $$